crossy-l/VanillaPings/README.md

 * Fill out the json in your language and select the language in the config **lang** field.
 E.g. if your file is named **fr_fr.json** you have to specify **fr_fr** as the **lang** in the **vanillapings.properties** config file.
 * Restart your server or use ``/vanillapings reload`` to reload the configuration.

-*In spectator mode you can see the invisible armor stand wearing the highlighted block (in case your curious).*
+*In spectator mode you can see the invisible armor stand wearing the highlighted block (in case you're curious).*